 Table 1-2 presents the anticipated agency permits and consultation potentially needed for the Proposed Action.
-Of note, while approval from the CPUC and the California Independent System Operator (CAISO) is not a requirement for this SEA, ultimately (i.e., after completion of the NEPA process), the private partner would obtain the approvals from these entities for implementation of Model 2.
+Of note, while approval from the CPUC3 and the California Independent System Operator4 (CAISO) is not a requirement for this SEA, ultimately (i.e., after completion of the NEPA process), the private partner would obtain the approvals from these entities.